-"It's important to have because stoke is an under-treated and under-diagnosed illness in the United States.
+"Stroke is an under-treated and under-diagnosed illness in the United States.
 Many people are under the impression that there aren't effective treatments for it and there are effective treatments.
-So by expediting their arrival here in the emergency department in the hospital, and actively treating them aggressively they'll have the best possible outcome," said osteopathic physician and assistant medical doctor Damien Kinzler.
+So, by expediting their arrival here in the emergency department in the hospital, and actively treating them aggressively they'll have the best possible outcome," explained Dr. Damien Kinzler.

 "For the hospital to have this, I think that it shows our continued improvement and our focus on quality health care and that's something that's huge.
-I mean, we all go into this business wanting to make a difference in our patients lives and that's what we're doing," said Webster.
+I mean, we all go into this business wanting to make a difference in our patients lives and that's what we're doing," Webster said.

 "The patients have much better outcomes at the end of the day it's all about the patient," said Dr. Kinzler.

 Comanche County Memorial Hospital is providing free stroke risk assessments on May 18th and 19th from 8 in the morning until 3 in the afternoon.
 They're also offering a $20 blood draw for a lipid panel and, for $3 more, it will include A-1-C and hemoglobin.
 For the best results, they ask that you don't eat or drink for at least 10 hours prior to.